picklebots/picklebots/search-wiki.bot/README.md

 ### Scenario
-When an incident gets triggered, search in the internal company wiki using keywords from the incident description and annotate incident with search results
+When an incident gets triggered, do a search in the internal company wiki using keywords from the incident description and annotate incident with search results

 Video: https://www.youtube.com/watch?v=RBeCoEcZvv0